Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-11-20-the-sbt-three-ways.md

 On my desktop with an RTX 2070 and Nvidia driver 441.12 the shader handle size is 16 bytes and the shader record alignment requirement is 64 bytes.
 The maximum allowed size for the shader record stride is 4096 bytes.

+> Note: Parameters which are not 4-byte constants can be sent as well, along with buffer handles with
+> buffer device address support (see [`vkGetBufferDeviceAddress`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/vkGetBufferDeviceAddress.html))

 ### Instance Parameters